GrammaTech/ddisasm/README.md

 :   Number of cores to use.
 It is set to the number of cores in the machine by default.

 `-I [ --interpreter ] arg`
-:   Execute the souffle interpreter with the specified source file.
+:   Execute the Souffle interpreter with the specified source file.

+`-L [ --library-dir ] arg`
+:   Specify the search directory for the Souffle interpreter to locate functor libraries.

+`--profile arg`
+:   Execute the Souffle profiler to generate the specified profile log file.

 ## Rewriting a project

-The directory tests/ contains the script `reassemble_and_test.sh` to rewrite and test a complete project. `reassemble_and_test.sh` rebuilds a project using the compiler and compiler flags specified in the enviroment variables CC and CFLAGS (`make -e`), rewrites the binary and run the project tests on the new binary.

-We can rewrite ex1 as follows:
+The directory `examples/` contains numerous example programs that can be rewritten.
+We can rewrite `examples/ex1` as follows:

 ```
 cd examples/ex1